carla-simulator/scenario_runner/Docs/getting_started.md

   * A few example scenarios written in Python.

 ## Installing prerequisites
-The current version is designed to be used with Ubuntu 16.04, Python 2.7 (or Python 3.5) and python-py-trees.
-To install python-py-trees select one of the following commands, depending on your Python version.
+The current version is designed to be used with Ubuntu 16.04 and Python 3.5.
+Python 2.X is no longer supported.
+In addition, python-py-trees 1.x is required.
+To install python-py-trees run:
 ```
-pip2 install --user py_trees # For Python 2.x
 pip3 install --user py_trees # For Python 3.x
 ```